wes-sleeman/WLang/README.md

   2. Extract the file to the location of your choice.
   3. (Windows only) _Double click_ (do not execute from the command line) Install.exe (may require admin privileges) to add the current directory to the user's PATH.
   4. (Debian only) Install the provided `*.deb` file with `dpkg -i`.
-  5. Run the command `W` to insure setup completed successfully.
+  5. Run the command `W` to ensure setup completed successfully.
   5. Enjoy!
 ---
 ##  Getting Started